A practical guide to moving, living, working & traveling in Greece, plus tips and narratives from an American in Athens

 Deportation

 A mark in your passport and paying a fine does not mean you have been deported.
 Deportation usually occurs after police have detained you, you go to a Greek court of justice and legal judgment has been officially rendered.
-Laws state that those who are deported by police or a court of justice cannot return for a minimum of three (3) years.
-I also read in the Government Gazette that the deportation fine is 1500 euros.

 Important note

-The rules and regulations that govern applying for an extension and the penalties for overstaying a visa are different for every Schengen country.
+The rules and regulations that govern applying for an extension, and the penalties for overstaying a visa are different for every Schengen country.
 It is wrong to think that all Schengen countries are the same.

 Many of the facts relayed in this article do apply to other Schengen countries.
 However, you must check with authorities in the country of concern if you are not living, working or studying in Greece and not planning to exit Schengen via Greece.